Penguins beat Blue Jackets 5-4 in OT to take 3-0 series lead - News 12 Now

+“I don’t even know yet,” he said.
+“It’s a pretty unique night.”

+Bryan Rust and Evgeni Malkin added goals for the Penguins.
+Malkin and Crosby each had two assists.

-Cam Atkinson had two goals for Columbus, and Zach Werenski and Brandon Dubinsky also scored.
-Sergei Bobrovsky had 42 saves.
+Cam Atkinson had two goals for Columbus, and Zach Werenski and Dubinsky also scored.
+Bobrovsky had 42 saves.

+Werenski, a 19-year-old rookie defenseman, also took a puck to the face on a shot by Phil Kessel that opened a gash on his right cheek in the second period.
+He played a couple shifts in the third period with a full facemask, but his eye swelled shut and he had to sit out the rest of the game.

+He tweeted a photo of his face after the game that showed his eye nearly swollen shut .
+His status for Tuesday’s game is unknown.

 After only scoring two goals combined in the first two games of the series, Columbus scored three goals in just over six minutes of the first period.